Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 17 September 2024 14.21.53 UTC
+- WIB: Selasa, 17 September 2024 15.30.34 UTC
-- WITA: Selasa, 17 September 2024 15.21.53 UTC
+- WITA: Selasa, 17 September 2024 16.30.34 UTC
-- WIT: Selasa, 17 September 2024 16.21.53 UTC
+- WIT: Selasa, 17 September 2024 17.30.34 UTC

 Kutipan Inspiratif:
-"There are only two ways to live your life.
-One is as though nothing is a miracle.
-The other is as though everything is a miracle"
+"You're going to fail your way to success, you have nothing to be ashamed of so keep your head up.
+It’s much easier to come up with excuses of why you can't do it.
+If you do what is easy your life will be hard."

 Kategori: motivational